-There remains uncertainty regarding Central Government funding especially the around receipt of grants that are not included in the Authority's core funding.
+There remains uncertainty regarding Central Government funding especially the around the receipt of grants that are not included in the Authority's core funding.
 These grants are subject to variation, thus making financial planning challenging.
-Due to the impending General Election in 2024, it is unlikely there will be a full comprehensive spending review in the Summer, making a one-year settlement likely.
+The Local Government Finance Settlement which was released in December 2024 confirmed that the Authority once again will receive a one year financial settlement.
 This hampers the ability to make long term spending plans as funding is only known for the year ahead.